Dynamic Contentwhat we're thinking about at SoundTrax

 Tom Guild 10/13/2016

-Sometimes we have trouble convincing a client that the narration or commercial we just recorded will really have an impact on its audience.
+Every now and then we have trouble convincing a client that the narration or commercial we just recorded will really have an impact on its audience.
 Maybe the voice recording is just the first step in the process, and later it will be married with pictures, video content or other sound elements to make a finished product.
 Or perhaps we’re going to do a music search that same day and mix a finished spot before we wrap the session.
 But whatever the situation, you might need a little imagination to hear the solo voiceover as part of a bigger whole.

 This kind of imagination is a specific skill that producers develop over time.
 Many of the people we work with at SoundTrax are already good at this – they can hear the finished product in their head, and know what they need from the voice actor in order to get it.
 But sometimes we have someone new in the edit suite, or who concentrates on another aspect of the project like client relations or print media.
 Those are the folks who might need a little help to see where we’re going with a voice recording.